2022 Annual Report to Membership

 Established in 1934, the Spokane City Credit Union (SCCU) continues to provide trusted financial services for you and your family.

-Financially, 2021 was a good year.
-We continue to grow at a steady pace and our bottom line looks great.
+Financially, 2022 was a good year.
+We continue to grow at a steady pace and our bottom line looks good.
 The financial health and stability of SCCU is solid.

 People Helping People is the credit union way, and we take it to heart at SCCU.
-Donations made by SCCU, and the membership increased 20% over 2020.
-It’s heart-warming to see how in times of stress, people come together and lend a hand.
+It’s heart-warming to see how in times of uncertainty, people come together and lend a hand.
 If it’s important to you, it’s important to SCCU.
-In the last two years $39,624 has been invested into the community by SCCU and its members.
+In 2022, SCCU and its members invested $28,143 into the community.
 As SCCU grows and prospers, our commitment to investing in Spokane grows as well.

 The Supervisory Committee is required to ensure that: